Master's program

 - model and analyze different safety architectures

-- derive, design and apply different methodologies and concepts to determine safety parameters and analyze them in line with international standards
+- derive, design and apply different methodologies and concepts to determine safety parameters and analyze them in accordance with international standards

 - Recognize and classify complex electrical engineering and interdisciplinary tasks